TheWatcher/twscript/docs/Adapting_for_your_scripts.md

 --------------------------

 Before you can do any compiling, you need a compiler.
-This is actually not as straightfoward as you might think: as even if you already have a compiler available, there's a good chance it may not actually work with this code, or it may produce an .osm that Thief can't actually load (or it may work fine, in which case, great!
-But don't blame me if you end up up to your armpits in soul-devouring, betentacled horrors from beyond time and space while trying it). ence, you are strongly advised to follow these steps, even if you already have a working compiler setup, unless you're feeling adventurous:
+This is actually not as straightforward as you might think: as even if you already have a compiler available, there's a good chance it may not actually work with this code, or it may produce an .osm that Thief can't actually load (or it may work fine, in which case, great!
+But don't blame me if you end up up to your armpits in soul-devouring, be-tentacled horrors from beyond time and space when trying it).
+Hence, you are strongly advised to follow these steps, even if you already have a working compiler setup, unless you're feeling adventurous:

 0. Download the TDM-GCC compiler suite for Windows from the [project site](http://tdm-gcc.tdragon.net/).